determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

       -  ``default_compute_resource_pool``: The default resource pool to use for tasks that require compute resources, e.g. GPUs or dedicated CPUs.
 Defaults to ``default`` if no resource pool is specified.

+      -  ``require_authentication``: Whether to require that agent connections be verified using mutual TLS.

+      -  ``client_ca``: Certificate authority file to use for verifying agent certificates.

    -  ``type: kubernetes``: The ``kubernetes`` resource manager launches tasks on a Kubernetes cluster.
 The Determined master must be running within the Kubernetes cluster.
 When using the